 “We feel Mr. Sellers’ life mission in pursuit of justice reflects BLACC’s values in desiring equality within the community regardless of political beliefs, gender or race,” Robinson said.

-Sellers also encouraged audience members to strive for excellence as individuals and as a community.
+In his speech, Sellers encouraged audience members to strive for academic and political excellence as individuals and communities.

 “Yes we’ve made progress, but now it’s about recognizing that we’ve still got a ways to go,” Sellers said.
 “That’s when you see more change.”

-Prior to the conclusion of the assembly, Sellers accepted questions from students, including questions over the future of the Democratic Party and how young people should get involved in politics.
+Prior to the conclusion of the assembly, Sellers accepted questions from students, including questions about the future of the Democratic Party and how young people should get involved in politics.

 “The best thing you can do is get other young people involved,” Sellers said.